 - Show the different control settings

 Help your colleagues find the setting to change their zoom and scroll settings.
-Just go to Help Options ( "?" in upper right) > Account Settings > Navigation.
+Just look under the mini-map for the button that says 'Navigation'.

 4. SHOW COLLABORATION FEATURES